emosenkis/esp-rs/README.md

-mrustc's minicargo currently (as of the version used by this project - if this has changed, see #5) support fetching dependencies from crates.io or GitHub so you must download them to your project directory yourself and provide the `path` in your `Cargo.toml`, as is done for `libc` in the generated project.
+mrustc's minicargo currently (as of the version used by this project - if this has changed, see #5) support fetching dependencies from crates.io or GitHub so you must download them to the `vendor` subdirectory of your project directory.
+This can be done automatically by running the [`cargo-vendor` tool](https://github.com/alexcrichton/cargo-vendor) in your project directory.

 ## Requirements